KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/25-03-2025 - EurekaLabs practice/README.md

 <br /><br />
 Ok. it's a job Chat GPT in a few prompts.
 It's pretty damn good.
 Understands the problem and knows what answer to give.
 But is it possible to manually arrange these tokens in a row, i.e. create a context like in the picture below to change the combinations?
 Or "draw" connections instead of training.
-Yes, it is not "machine learning" in way with BACKPROP and this math way, but I think it can be an interesting task and such a dynamic change of network parameters by drawing a few connections, or typing in a few combinations of letters instead of training the entire data set... hmm...
+Yes, it is not "machine learning" in a way with BACKPROP and math way of backpropagation to find "seet spot" by follow loss function, but I think it can be an interesting task and such a dynamic change of network parameters by drawing a few connections, or typing in a few combinations of letters instead of training the entire data set... hmm...
 <h2>TODO</h2>